tatakae-game/docs/san.md

 `T[n]` such as `i8[n]` (constant strings), `f32[n]`, etc...

 ### Pointers
-Pretty much like arrays but without the specified array size: `T[]`.
+Pretty much like arrays but without the specified array size: `T*`.

 ## Constants
 - `Integer` - any number from `-9223372036854775808` (minimal 64 bits signed integer) to `18446744073709551615` (maximal 64 bits unsigned integer)
 - `Floating point` - any number from `2.22507e-308` (minimal 64 bits floating point) to `1.79769e+308` (maximal 64 bits floating point)
-- `Character` - a ASCII character stored in a 8bit integer
+- `Character` - ASCII characters stored in a 8bit integer
 - `String` - a constant 8bit integer array

 ## Operators